Negative Reps – Negative Repetitions

 You can’t do negative reps on every single exercises, as you need your spotter in a good position.
 E.g. doing negatives on the military shoulder press exercise isn’t going to be ideal (unless your spotter(s) are stood on boxes either side!).

-Here are some great exercises to try negative reps with…
+Here are some great exercises to try negative repetitions with…

 Have you tried negative reps before?
 Feel free to share you experience in the comment section below!